robforee/deploy-elkstack/README.md

 - Filebeat monitors for changes made to log files by services such as docker, elasticsearch, logbeat, metricbeat and kibana.
 Metricbeat monitors elasticsearch activity.

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured, as well as 3 VMs to be used as 2 web servers and an ELK server.
+In order to use the playbooks, you will need to have an Ansible control node already configured, as well as 3 VMs to be used as 2 web servers and an ELK server.

 Assuming you have an Ansible control node completely provisioned Assuming you have 3 VMs provisioned (web-0,web-1,elk-0) with ssh configured to allow the Ansible control node ssh access: